John Eldridge (politician): Early life

-Eldridge was born in Kolkata, India.
-He educated at the Cootamundra, Marrickville and Fort Street schools in New South Wales and studied economics at the University of Sydney and social sciences and administration at the University of London.
-He became a public servant, and was assistant superintendent of the State Labour Bureau for many years; he also served as secretary of the British Empire League in Australia.
-Eldridge enlisted for service in World War I as a gunner in 1916, but was not deployed overseas until June 1918.
-Among his later public service roles was Executive Secretary of the New South Wales Commission for the British Empire Exhibition and Secretary of the New South Wales Commission for the New Zealand Exhibition; during the mid-1920s, he was an officer with the state Department of Labour and Industry.
+In 1920, following the election of a Labor government under John Storey, Eldridge was appointed as the first under-secretary for motherhood within Greg McGirr's Department of Public Health and Motherhood.
+He was involved in the drafting of a "motherhood endowment" scheme, which would have provided welfare payments to mothers funded by a state lottery scheme.
+Eldridge also served as Executive Secretary of the New South Wales Commission for the British Empire Exhibition and Secretary of the New South Wales Commission for the New Zealand Exhibition; during the mid-1920s, he was an officer with the state Department of Labour and Industry.
 He founded the Social Science Service of Australia, was president of the New South Wales Pedestrians Association and patron of the League of New South Wales Wheelmen, and was a member of the Returned Soldiers' Association.
-An active member of the Labor Party, Eldridge wrote articles for Labor journals across a range of subjects, was an unsuccessful candidate for the Senate at the 1925 federal election and directed the party's radio campaign at the 1929 election.